Position

 Responsibilities:

-• Prepare detailed reports and presentations to communicate findings and recommendations to stakeholders.
+• Prepare detailed financial reports and presentations for senior management.

 Qualifications

-• Bachelor's degree in Actuarial Science, Mathematics, Statistics, Economics, or a related field.
+• Bachelor's degree in Actuarial Science, Statistics, Mathematics, or a related field.

 Is becoming a Actuary a good career path?